Start your FREE Enquiry

 3 August 2017

 1. True Solicitors act for claimants who have been injured on the road, at work, or who have suffered injury as a result of clinical negligence.
-We employ 220 people across four offices; Newcastle, Leeds, Ipswich and Birmingham.
+We employ 170 people across two offices; Newcastle and Birmingham.

 The prevalence of RTA-related whiplash claims